 The Singapore Customs requires you to keep a proper record of your trade activity for a period of 5 years after your Customs permit has been granted. you This includes relevant documentation concerning the purchase, import, sale or export of the goods.
 Your records may be in the form of physical hardcopies or softcopy images.

-If you are interested in setting up a trading company, you may wish to consult a corporate secretarial firm for advice.
+If you are interested in setting up a trading company, you may wish to consult a corporate services firm for a quote.
 They can assist you with a variety of administrative tasks, such as the registration of a company, the application for a Customs permit and compliance with the necessary legal requirements.

 - How to Choose an ACRA-Approved Name for Your Business